COVID-19 Resources for CACs, Partners, and Caregivers

 See all new toolkits and sample operational policies for re-emerging CACs developed by Southern Regional CAC.
-These detailed guides will work as a supplement to our forthcoming health and safety guidance for the long-term.
 Also please see a guidance document from the Washington State Chapter compiling information from NCA, CDC, the State of Washington, and other sources to assist you in planning your own procedures and making critical decisions with consideration.

 See Toolkit for Re-Emerging Child Advocacy Centers (SRCAC)

 See this new guide and decision tree from Western Regional CAC, providing a list of questions and issues to consider when determining whether or not to host an in-person training or event during the COVID-19 pandemic.

 Video: The New Normal: Long-Haul Health and Safety Guidance for CACs - May 22, 2020

 Watch the recording of the May 22, 2020, webinar with NCA, Midwest Regional CAC, and medical and CAC experts discussing simple, national guidance based on best practices to keep you, your teams, and your kids and families safe for the long haul.
 What’s critical?
 What’s overkill?
 Ask our panel your burning questions and help us frame the guidance documents we’re working on to serve you better.
 Co-sponsored by and hosted with Midwest Regional CAC.